citusdata/citus/src/backend/distributed/README.md

 ### Thresholds

-The algorithm is full of thresholds, the main reason these exists is because moving shards around isn't free.
+The algorithm is full of thresholds, the main reason these exist is because moving shards around isn't free.

 - `threshold`: Used to determine if the cluster is in a good enough state.
 For